We’ve spent much of the last 10+ years trying to answer a simple question: what are the world’s biggest and most neglected problems?

 So how much more impact might you make with your career by switching your focus to global health?

 Then, if we focus on health, there are cheap, effective interventions that everyone agrees are worth doing.
-We can use the research in the second chart to pick the very best interventions, letting us have perhaps five times as much impact again.
-In total, this makes for a 100-fold difference in impact.
+We can use the research in the second chart to pick the very best interventions, letting us have perhaps five times as much impact again.10 In total, this makes for a 100-fold difference in impact.11

-It’s hard for us to grasp such big differences in scale, but that would mean that one year of (equally skilled) effort towards the best treatments within global health could have as much impact as 130 years – three career’s worth of time – working on typical rich country issues.
+It’s hard for us to grasp such big differences in scale, but that would mean that one year of (equally skilled) effort towards the best treatments within global health could have as much impact as what would have taken others 100 years working on typical rich country issues.

-These discoveries caused us to start giving at least 10% of our income to effective global health charities.
+These discoveries caused many of us at 80,000 Hours to start giving at least 10% of our incomes to effective global health charities.
 No matter which job we ended up in, these donations would enable us to make a significant difference.
 In fact, if the 100-fold figure is correct, a 10% donation would be equivalent to donating 1,000% of our income to charities focused on poverty in rich countries.

 See more detail on how to contribute to global health in our full profile.